How We Transformed an Oak Table for Our Homeschool Space

 *As an Amazon Associate I earn from qualifying purchases.
 When you purchase something I recommend, I may receive an affiliate commission – but it does not affect your price or what I choose to promote.*

-I wanted a lighter look than the orange oak so I began my research on how to transform the oak into something more my style.
+I wanted a lighter look than this orange oak table I scored for $40 on Facebook Marketplace!
+So I began my research on how to transform the oak into something more my style.

 There are many tutorials out there from oven cleaner, to Citristrip, to bleaching.